PietroDona/SentimentAnalysisAmazonMerchant/README.md

 `source scraper-env/bin/activate`

-Install dependencies
+Install the dependencies
 `pip install -r requirements.txt`

-Scrape the data
+Export the current directory to PYTHONPATH

+`export PYTHONPATH=$PYTHONPATH:/path/to/this/dir`

+If you want to prepare some example data run
-`python amazon_scrape.py`
+`python get_sample_data.py`

-export PYTHONPATH='/home/pdona/VariousExercises/SentimentAnalysisAmazonMerchant'

-proof of concept, design can be improved (colors all over the place), ML can be improved (should train in review specific datasets)
+If you want to collect the reviews of a specific product, make sure you know the ASIN number and run `python add_product.py`

+# Data collection

+# Aspect extraction

+Sentiment analysis aims at dentifying and categorize the sentiment in piece of text.

+# Dashboard visualization